-We’ve worked with leading innovation practitioners from around the world to develop a new competency framework which defines the key skills, attitudes and behaviours that public sector innovators combine in order to solve public problems.¹
+Leading innovation practitioners from around the world have come together to develop a new competency framework which defines the key skills, attitudes and behaviours that public sector innovators combine in order to solve public problems.

 We believe that problem solving is at the heart of how governments operate, and this is core to the development of the framework.
 It has been framed around experimental problem solving in order to emphasise how core attitudes and characteristics, in combination with key skills and competencies, enable behaviours that increase the likelihood of successful problem solving activities and better improve capacity.

-The framework also goes beyond creative thinking techniques and brainstorming – which are useful for generating ideas – and highlight the competencies that are needed to systematically create, authorise, test and improve on ideas.
+The framework goes beyond creative thinking techniques and brainstorming – which are useful for generating ideas – and highlights as well the competencies that are needed to systematically create, authorise, test and improve on ideas.

 Three core categories

-The framework describes three categories that - according to our experience and research - are crucial to form the basis of successful experimental problem solving:
+The framework describes three categories that seem crucial to successful experimental problem solving:

 - Accelerating learning: Exploring and experimenting to identify knowledge gaps, create new understanding and inform decision-making in new ways